ajmeese7/gmail-label-organizer/README.md

 # gmail-label-organizer
 Allows users to reorganize the Gmail system labels, i.e. to put the 'Important' label above 'Inbox'.

+Please note that this extension is now practically obsolete due to the forced update of Gmail.
+I have no immediate plans to update this extension to adapt to these changes, especially because it seems like the type of feature that Google will eventually add for power users.

 **This extension is now on the Firefox store!** Go give it a try and a review [here](https://addons.mozilla.org/addon/gmail-label-organizer/).

 ### Developing